SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ### Undecided:
 - That's enough about the pony I want to kiss, let's talk about the pony that wants to kiss me.
+- I once tried to tell a joke to Pinkie.
+I asked her, 'what's the difference between a cake and a filly?'
+I was going to have a snark reply about how sweet one is, but she responded "52,000 calories."
 -

 ### Twilight: